-Our Global Code of Ethical Conduct (the "Code") was first established in 2003 and is reviewed annually by the Nominating & Governance Committee (the "N&G Committee") and, if necessary, updated to ensure we are current with evolving governance and ethics practices.
+Our Global Code of Ethical Conduct (the "Code") was first established in 2003 and is reviewed annually by the Nominating & Governance Committee (the "N&G Committee") and, if necessary, updated to ensure it remains comprehensive and that we are current with evolving governance and ethics practices.
 The Code was last updated and approved by the Board in March 2017.
-The Code is designed to:

-- deter wrong-doing;

-- promote honest and ethical conduct; and

-- require full, accurate, and timely disclosure.
+The Code is designed to deter wrong-doing, promote honest and ethical conduct, and require full, accurate, and timely disclosure.